MatteCarra/AccA/README.md

 ---
 ## SETUP/USAGE

+Neither ACC nor AccA require any setup if the default settings fit your bill.

 AccA's user interface is intuitive and has configuration details/hints, so that users don't have to read extensive documentation to find their way.
 However, it's still highly recommended to read [ACC's documentation](https://github.com/VR-25/acc/blob/master/README.md) in order to get a broader idea of how ACC and AccA work together.